manojshevate/moneytransferservice/README.md

 ```

 ## Postman script
-Use `bank.postman_collection.json` for manual api testing
+Use `bank.postman_collection.json` for manual api testing.
+This can also be used in blue/green deployment.
+We can run this script against blue instance and once all tests passed we can switch it with green instance.